nishit-manjarawala/How-To-Work-With-Github/README.md

 This command show file status of our repository

-4) run new command as below to add files to repository
+4) run new command as below to add files to repository : git add Filename_goes_here

-git add Filename

-if want to add all file use '.'
+if you want to add all file use '.' insted of file_name

-5) if you have not set up your git global email and name then set it as below else skip this point
+5) if you have not set up your git global email and name then set it as below else skip this point:

 git config --global user.email "manjarawalanishit@gmail.com"